-A good SLA will result from a dialogue of clinicians, users, carers, public health professionals and managers.
+8.2.1 A good SLA will result from a dialogue of clinicians, service users, carers, public health professionals and non-clinical staff.
 It will reflect knowledge of local needs and inequalities.
 This will require the Chief Executive to ensure that the Trust works with all partner agencies involved in both the delivery and the commissioning of the service required.
-The SLA will apportion responsibility for handling a particular risk to the party or parties in the best position to influence the event and financial arrangements should reflect this.
+The SLA will apportion responsibility for handling a particular r i s k to the party or parties in the best position to influence the event and financial arrangements should reflect this.
 In this way the Trust can jointly manage risk with all interested parties.